cqm3ron/VBguide/README.md

-# Visual Basic Guide, Tips & Tricks <!-- omit from toc -->
+# Visual Basic Guide: Core Concepts & Useful Tips <!-- omit from toc -->
 ## A GCSE Visual Basic Guide with many useful tips that I have picked up along my time programming <!-- omit from toc -->

 So, you're here because you don't know Visual Basic very well, but you want to.
 I appreciate that!
 VB is widely considered a _kinda useless_ language, but for some reason it is one of the options on the GCSE AQA Computer Science specification.
 And you know what?
 It sort of makes sense.
 It is a great starting point for anyone looking to code, and it gives you a great idea of the .NET framework so you can eventually move on to C#, arguably the most useful programming language.
 So, for now, let's think of it as a stepping stone to a better time, and I hope this guide helps you to understand VB a bit more than you did before.